Menu

 Make sure your mattress and pillows aren’t part of the problem

 Let’s look at two common sleeping pain issues: back pain and neck pain.
-If you have lower back pain while sleeping, you may need to use a firmer mattress to help keep your back aligned.
-Memory foam pillows that can conform to the shape of your neck and head can provide necessary support.
-Be wary of sleeping on your stomach however, as this can cause more strain to the back and neck in most situations.
+If you have lower back pain while sleeping, you may need to use a firmer mattress to help keep your back aligned along its natural curve and in a neutral position.
+Orthopedic pillows and memory foam pillows that can conform to the shape of your neck and head can provide necessary support.
+Be wary of stomach sleeping however, as stomach sleepers can experience more muscle strain and pressure on the upper back and neck in most situations.

-For both neck and back pain, sleeping position is also important.
-For example, sleeping on your side with knees bent (fetal position) and a pillow between the knees can take strain off your back.
-So can sleeping on your back with a small pillow under your knees.
+For both neck and low back pain, sleeping position, or sleep posture, is also important.
+The best position isn’t an absolute, but varies based on the individual.
+For example, sleeping on your side with knees bent (fetal position) and a pillow or rolled-up towel between the knees can take strain off your back and reduce spinal tension by opening up space between your vertebrae.
+For back sleepers, sleeping on your back in a reclined position with a small pillow under your knees in addition to one pillow under your neck for additional support can help with spinal alignment.
 Similarly, sleeping on your side and back is the best sleeping position for neck pain.

 Make sure your pain medication isn’t negatively affecting your sleep